-On January 31, 2023, PAA redeemed its 2.85%, \$400 million senior notes.
-PAA utilized a combination of cash on hand and borrowings under its commercial paper program to repay these senior notes.
-PAA also intends to utilize a combination of cash flow from operating activities, proceeds from asset sales and borrowings under its commercial paper program to repay its 3.85%, \$700 million senior notes due October 2023.
+On January 31, 2023, we redeemed our 2.85%, \$400 million senior notes.
+We utilized a combination of cash on hand and borrowings under our commercial paper program to repay these senior notes.
+We also intend to utilize a combination of cash flow from operating activities, proceeds from asset sales and borrowings under our commercial paper program to repay our 3.85%, \$700 million senior notes due October 2023.